Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

 \subsubsection{The free example}

-In the free example, starting with a symmetric operad, we do not only have to take the sum, but also induce the representation to $\SS_n$ in order to obtain a symmetric cooperad with multiplication.
+In the free example, starting with a symmetric operad, we do not only have to take the sum, but also induce the representation to $\SS_n$ in order to obtain a symmetric co--operad with multiplication.
 Let